Chart Color Schemes

 The level of residential development activity in Yeppoon was found to be higher than 90% of real estate markets across the country

 Yeppoon has received approximately 194 dwelling approvals annually.
-Between FY21-FY25971 homes were approved, with an additional 26 approved in FY26 to date.
-Each new dwelling built over the past five financial years (FY21-FY25) has attracted an average of 2.5 new residents per year, indicating strong demand and supporting property values.
+From FY21 to FY25971 homes were approved, with an additional 29 approved in FY26 so far.
+Each year, around 2.5 new residents are gained per dwelling built over the past five financial years.

-The average construction cost value for new homes is $307,000, which is below the regional average, suggesting more affordable housing options.
-This financial year (FY26), commercial approvals have totalled $47.2 million, reflecting robust local business investment.
-Compared to the Rest of Qld, Yeppoon has 143.0% more building activity per capita, offering buyers greater choice.
-New building activity comprises 84.0% detached houses and 16.0% medium and high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The average construction cost value of new homes is $307,000, below the regional average, suggesting more affordable housing options.
+In FY26, there have been $47.2 million in commercial approvals, indicating strong local business investment.
+Compared to the Rest of Qld, Yeppoon has 143% more building activity per person, offering buyers greater choice.
+Detached houses account for 84% of new building activity, with medium and high-density housing at 16%, maintaining the area's traditional low density character.

-With around 132 people per dwelling approval, Yeppoon exhibits characteristics of a growth area.
-Population forecasts indicate Yeppoon will gain 7,185 residents by 2041.
-Building activity is keeping pace with population growth projections, though buyers may face increased competition as the population expands.
+With around 132 people per dwelling approval, Yeppoon exhibits growth area characteristics.
+According to AreaSearch's latest quarterly estimate, Yeppoon is projected to gain 7,185 residents by 2041.
+Building activity is keeping pace with population growth projections, but buyers may face increased competition as the population expands.

 Frequently Asked Questions - Development